 How long is canned pumpkin puree good for in the fridge?

-According to the USDA, canned goods that are low in acid, such as pumpkin last for up to 4 days after they are opened when stored in an airtight container in the fridge.
-However, it’s probably still safe to use within 7 days of opening as long as it is not an old can of pumpkin puree past its best-by date.
+According to the USDA, canned goods that are low in acid, such as pumpkin, last for up to 4 days after they are opened when stored in an airtight container in the fridge.
+However, it’s probably still safe to use within seven days of opening as long as it is not an old can of pumpkin puree past its best-by date.

-It is important to note, that you never want to store pumpkin puree or any canned good for that matter in your refrigerator in the can itself.
-It’s not because it is not safe to do so, but because storing food in a can affects the taste and flavor of the food.
+It is important to note that you never want to store pumpkin puree or any canned goods in your refrigerator in the can itself.
+It’s not because it is unsafe to do so, but because storing food in a can affects the taste and flavor of the food.
 You are much better off storing your pumpkin puree in a sealed glass container to retain its flavor.
-Use a sticky note to write the date you placed your canned food in the refrigerator to help you remember the good-by date.
+Use a sticky note to write the date when you placed your canned food in the refrigerator to help you remember the good-by date.

 Does canned pumpkin go bad?

 Yes, unopened canned pumpkin puree does go bad eventually.
-It should be stored in a cool dry place.
+It should be stored in a cool, dry place.
 The first thing to look for on your canned pumpkin is the best-by date which should be stamped on the top of the can.
 If the best-by date has not passed, it is good to eat.
-However, it is important to note, that the best-by date is a guideline set by the manufacturer, but does not indicate how long canned goods are safe to eat.
-Canned foods are safe to eat for a long time.
-Usually several years past the best-by date.
-If you have a can of pumpkin that is past its best-by date, it is likely still safe to eat.
-But look our for signs of spoilage.
+However, it is important to note that the best-by date is a guideline set by the manufacturer but does not indicate how long canned goods are safe to eat.
+Canned foods are safe for a long time, usually several years past the best-by date.
+If you have a can of pumpkin past its best-by date, it is likely still safe to eat.
+But look out for signs of spoilage.

 How do you know when canned pumpkin has gone bad?

 There are several signs of spoilage to look out for when it comes to an unopened can of pumpkin.
 Immediately toss it out if you notice these signs, even if the best-by date has not yet been reached.